 Being that computers are the main way we produce typefaces for our publications, the font is the program or code that provides the typeface used in our web, print, and mobile materials.

 The confusion between the terms arises largely from the ambiguous use of the term font in computer programs, most of which have a Font menu.
 Although that menu lists what fonts are available for use by the program, it could just as easily be called the Typeface menu, as it also lists the typefaces available for your pages.
 In fact, since some fonts contain data for more and one typeface, it would be more accurate to call it a Typeface menu.

 Relationships of Type

-Understanding how typefaces relate to each other can be challanging.
+Understanding how typefaces relate to each other can be challenging.

-There are three relational concepts to consider when when pairing different typefaces: concordant, conflicting, and contrast.
+There are three relational concepts to consider when pairing different typefaces: concordant, conflicting, and contrast.